Alenael/Incremental-Cyberpunk-Game/README.md

 # Incremental Cyberpunk Game

 The idea is an incremental game where you make money, become stronger, and explore a futuristic cyberpunk world.
-You interface with the world via a terminal and can explore the world, find many activities to enjoy, and collect the 12 ancient artifacts.
+You interface with the world via a terminal and can explore the world.

 # Work In Progress